jrpool/cookie3/README.md

 The demonstration takes the form of a website that allows a user to register and, thereafter, serves personalized content to that user.

-The application fulfills the requirements of the “App 3—An insecure session” compenent of the Secure Session Cookie exercise in the “Adding State to HTTP” module in Phase 2 of the [Learners Guild][lg] curriculum.
+The application fulfills the requirements of the “App 3—An insecure session” component of the Secure Session Cookie exercise in the “Adding State to HTTP” module in Phase 2 of the [Learners Guild][lg] curriculum.

 ## Installation and Setup